bdusell/grefenstette-stack-lstm/README.md

 initialization gain of 0.5 in this implementation, as opposed to the recommended value of 4.
 Success is also very sensitive to the choice of optimizer (RMSProp in this case) and initial learning rate.
-The set of default values for `train.py` happens to work very well.
-If you deviate from the defaults, you will need to fiddle a lot with the various arguments to `train.py` to get an experimental setup that succeeds.
+The set of default values for `train.py` is one that happens to work well.
+If you deviate from these default values, you will need to fiddle a lot with the various arguments to `train.py` to get an experimental setup that succeeds.

 The source code for the model is found in `stack_lstm.py`.